TheCrowned/Post-Pay-Counter/readme.txt

 5. The tooltip with all the counting details

 == Changelog ==
+= 2.603  (2016//) =
+* Fixed: fixed notice for unactive counting types on tooltip generation.
+* Fixed: wrong error message displayed when no posts were selected.

 = 2.602 (2016/04/29) =
 * Fixed: mispelled cache key resulting in poorer performance.
 * Fixed: wrong pagepath on "Insert valid license for automatic updates" link.